theupdateframework/python-tuf/docs/CLI_EXAMPLES.md

 # CLI Examples #

 ## Basic example ##
-(1) initialize a repo (2) delegate trust of target files to another role (3) add a trusted file to the delegated role (4) fetch the trusted file from the delegated role.
+(1) initialize a repo.

+(2) delegate trust of target files to another role.

+(3) add a trusted file to the delegated role.

+(4) fetch the trusted file from the delegated role.

 ```Bash
 $ repo.py --init